 Let’s start by defining each Photoshop Liquify tool, and then we will use some of them to edit a portrait.
 The hotkeys associated with each tool are in parenthesis.
 Here are the Liquify tools in order from top to bottom:

-- Pucker (S) pulls pixels to the centre of the brush.
-It makes the centre area smaller.
+Pucker (S) pulls pixels to the center of the brush.
+It makes the center area smaller.

-- Bloat (B) moves pixels away from the centre of the brush.
-It makes the centre area larger.
+Bloat (B) moves pixels away from the center of the brush.
+It makes the center area larger.